woncoh1/sas2csv/README.md

 - The input files can be moved to trash or left intact

 ## Folder structure
-Upload files to Google Drive according to the following structure:
+Upload files to Google Drive according to one of the following structures:
 (`.sav` or `.dta` may substitute `.sas7bdat` below)
 1. Flat
     - **Main Folder**